sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/12-kruskals-algorithm.md

    - Check if the edge connects two different components using the Union-Find structure.
    - If it does, add the edge to the MST and merge the two components.
    - If it forms a cycle, skip the edge.
-4. Stop When MST is Complete: The algorithm stops when the MST contains exactly \( V - 1 \) edges, where \( V \) is the number of vertices in the graph.
+4. Stop When MST is Complete: The algorithm stops when the MST contains exactly $V - 1$ edges

 ## Implementation